-Connect your CD players or turntables to the DECK INPUTS on the Rane SL3.
-If you use turntables, connect their ground wires to the ground terminal on either the SL3 or your mixer

-\Optional Step: Connect an additional output (such as AUX OUT) from your mixer to the AUX INPUTS on the SL3 to record your set in Scratch Live.
+Connect your CD players or turntables to the SL4 INPUTS.
+If you use turntables, connect their ground wires to the ground terminal on either the SL4 or your mixer.
+Optional Step: Connect an additional output (such as AUX OUT) from your mixer to the AUX INPUTS on the SL4 to record your set in Scratch Live.
 See "Recording" on page 29.